-- 2. Patient Charts - a.
+- a.
 Patient medical records on the nursing floors should be placed in the designated closed trays outside each patient room. - b.
 In all other areas, patient charts should be placed in the trays outside the patient rooms with the name of the patient facing the wall. - 3.
 Patient Names on Doors- Patients who have opted out of being included in the facility directory should not have their names posted on the doors. - 4.
 Patient Care Signs/ Logs- This information can continue to be posted as long as access is limited.
 Examples include: - a.
 "High Fall Risk" sign at patient bedside; - b.
 "Diabetic Diet" sign at patient bedside; - c.
 Use of X-ray lightboard at nursing station; or - d.
-Use of Inpatient logs at nursing station. - 5.
-Leaving PHI - a.
-SUNY Downstate staff members are expected to place any PHI in closed drawers before going on breaks, to lunch and at the close of business each day. - b.
-Information should not be left in conference rooms or on counters where the information may be accessible to the public. - 6.
+Use of Inpatient logs at nursing station. - Securing PHI Before Leaving - a.
+UPB staff members are expected to place any PHI in closed drawers before going on breaks, to lunch and at the close of business each day. - b.
+Information should not be left in conference rooms or on counters where the information may be accessible to the public. - c.
+Any PHI removed from UPB premises must not be left unattended in places where unauthorized persons can gain access, legally or otherwise. - 6.
 Postcards- Postcards sent to patients should not contain any PHI. - 7.
 Interoffice Mail - a.
 Reasonable safeguards should be taken to ensure the confidentiality of PHI during delivery. - b.
 Such safeguards may include personally delivering the information, sealing the envelope or marking it as confidential. - 8.
-Closets & Cabinets- All closets and cabinets containing PHI and confidential files must be locked when the area is unsupervised and access must be monitored. - 9.
-Transporting PHI- PHI should be placed in bags or envelopes that are made inaccessible for viewing by the transporter. - 10.
-Shredding- All printed materials and copies, including faxes, emails and reports, containing PHI, including just a patient's name, must either be shredded or placed in secure bins designated for shredding.
+Closets & Cabinets- All closets and cabinets containing PHI and confidential files must be locked when the area is unsupervised and access must be monitored.

+- 9. Transporting PHI- PHI should be placed in bags or envelopes that are made inaccessible for viewing by the transporter. - 10.
+Destruction of PHI / Shredding- All printed materials and copies, including faxes, emails and reports, containing PHI, including even just a patient's name, must either be shredded or placed in secure bins designated for shredding.
 Under no circumstances may this information be placed in regular trash bins. - 11.
 Faxing- The guidelines delineated in the policy Faxing Patient Information should be followed.